-A student will be included in the district-level graduation and dropout rates if the student is reported in that district for a least one pupil membership count day, based on fall and spring counts.
-If the student has not been in the district for at least one count day, the student will only be included in the state-level rates.
+Students will be included if they're reported for a least one count day, based on fall and spring counts.
+If students have not been in the district for at least one count day, they'll only be included in the state-level rates.
 Students included in building rates must have been reported to the state for two or more count days.

 To protect the privacy of individual students, CEPI uses data suppression rules.
 Whenever report settings would yield fewer than 10 students, less than 5 percent, or over 95 percent in any grouping, the data will not display.

-The Center for Educational Performance and Information (CEPI) collected the data used to compile this report.
+CEPI collected the data used to compile this report.
 The databases used include:

-Graduation Rate = Graduated / Cohort
+Graduation Rate = Total Graduated / Total Cohort

-Dropout = Dropouts / Cohort
+Dropout = Dropouts / Total Cohort

 To change these settings go to edit report